 - cases of COVID-19 that result in hospitalization or death

 Healthcare providers are encouraged to report to VAERS any additional clinically significant AEs following vaccination, even if they are not sure if vaccination caused the event.

 CICP is a federal program that may help pay for costs of medical care and other specific expenses of certain people who have been seriously injured by certain medicines or vaccines, including the COVID-19 vaccines.
 Generally, a claim must be submitted to the CICP within one year from the date of receiving the vaccine.
-To learn more about this program, visit injurycompensation.hrsa.gov/DICPSubmit/ or call 1-855-266-2427.
+To learn more about this program, and to file a claim, visit injurycompensation.hrsa.gov/DICPSubmit/ or call 1-855-266-2427.